holoviz/panel/doc/tutorials/develop_editor.md

 ```

 :::note
-By printing *layout* components like `Column` you can understand how its composed.
+By printing *layout* components like `Column` you can understand how they are composed.
 This enables you to *access* the subcomponents of the layout.
 :::

 Replace `layout.servable()` with `layout[0].servable()` and save the file.